Short story by Michael Botur

 You knock on the door of a yellow 50s bungalow, one of those old state houses.
-There’s a delay for ages.
+No one appears for ages.
 Finally an African woman opens.
 Ethiopian, she looks.
-Ethiopian is what you’ve been told to expect.
+Ethiopian is what you’ve been told to expect, anyway.
 She has these big white pretty eyes bulging out of her cheekbones, that’s the first thing that strikes you.
 The black hair, the black lashes, the stark eyes.

 ‘Heyyy, have I got the right, is this… ?’
 You introduce yourself and pull out the sheet of paper Ruth from Probation gave you, with the lads’ names.
 ‘I’m here cause the court ordered me to teach ESOL to your kids or something?’

-‘My nephew.
-Their mother, their father, he is being dead.’
+‘My nephews.
+They mother, they father, he is being dead.’

 ‘Nebeyat,’ she says quickly, as if the name’s only one syllable, and shifts her body so she rests on the other side of the door frame.
 ‘He is inside.
 Come, Keee-vin.
 I am Shewaynesh.
 They are aunty.’

 Inside the air is brown, dark.
-Every window has an icon of Ethiopian Jesus held over it with thumb tacks.
+Every window has an icon of Ethiopian Jesus held over it with thumb tacks, keeping daylight out.
 This east African Jesus is bearded, with white robes, walking through lush tropical valleys.

 The larger boy is wearing black sunglasses, camouflage pants and no shirt.
-He looks like some sort of a homebound king, or dictator.
+The way he sits upright, he looks like some sort of a homebound king, or dictator.
 He’s patting a knife on his thigh.

 ‘Sup, guys, I’m Kevin.
 Guys?
 GUYS.’